 Shall demonstrate a Full-width at half-maximum (FWHM) ≤ 1.0 mm.

 4.2.
-Assessment Procedure: Bias of Analysis Software
+Assessment Procedure: Reproducibility of Image Analysis Software across Various Vendors

 To qualify new analysis software, a reference data set shall be analyzed and results compared to performance of established commercial and open source software packages.
-The reference data set is made available on the QIDW <URL here>.
-The reference data set consists of 100 cases with varying degrees of airflow limitation, ranging from never-smokers with normal pulmonary function to GOLD IV COPD and including both conventional (~6 mGy average CTDIvol) and low dose (~3 mGy average CTDIvol) CT data sets from the same subjects.
-Download and analysis shall measure segmented lung volume and RA-950 and Perc15 from the lung density histogram to establish if the proposed analysis software meets standards for bias compared to established commercial and open source software packages.
-Acceptable limits for bias were determined from a prior study incorporating X vendors and open source academic centers ran their version of lung segmentation and density measurement following the guidelines outlined above and submitted the results to the University of British Columbia (Vancouver, BC, Canada), who ran the central analysis.
-Lung density measurements from each vendor were then compared to one another and to average measurements using Bland-Altman analysis, and the results are tabulated in Appendix E.
+The reference data set is made available on the for download upon request at the quantitative imaging data wharehouse (QIDW).
+The reference data set consists of 50 cases with varying degrees of airflow limitation, ranging from never-smokers with normal pulmonary function (n=10) to GOLD IV COPD (n=10 cases in each GOLD group), and including both conventional (~6 mGy average CTDIvol) and reduced dose (~3 mGy average CTDIvol) CT data sets from the same subjects.
+Download and analysis shall measure segmented total lung volume, and RA-950 and Perc15 from the lung density histogram to establish if the proposed analysis software meets standards for reproducibility compared to established commercial and open source software packages.
+Acceptable limits for reproducibility were determined from a prior study incorporating 8 vendors and open source academic centers that used their version of lung segmentation and density measurement, following the guidelines outlined above.
+The vendors submitted their results to the University of British Columbia (Vancouver, BC, Canada), where the central image analysis was performed.
+Lung density measurements from each vendor were compared to all other vendors, and the results are tabulated in Appendix E.

+To qualify a new vendor software tool (“Vendor A”), the performance for the new software tool must be compared to all the other measurements.
+We define 2 as the "mean of the variances of repeated measurements [i.e. algorithms] on the same patient.
+Specifically, “Vendor A” results for RA-950 and/or Perc15 will be compared with all the other vendors included in this Profile for a total of 7 comparisons, which can be used to estimate a single variance, 2.
+The 2 is computed by taking the mean of all those variances over 50 subjects to give the RDC for Vendor A, where RDC is is defined here under the assumption of normality as 1.96 times the standard deviation (SD); the equation is thus formulated as RDC = 1.96 * sqrt (2 * 2).

-From this data and analysis, the following thresholds for performance of lung segmentation, RA-950 and Perc15 using the reference data set were established:
+From this data and analysis, the following thresholds for performance of lung segmentation, RA-950 and Perc15 were established using the upper 95% confidence intervals of the reproducibility coefficient (RDC) generated on repeated measurements of the same subjects from the reference data set using different software vendors:

-<Lung segmentation specification here>
+Repeated measurements of a subject using different software vendors for measurement of total lung volume shall be less than 0.72L (See Appendix F: Tables 1)

-<RA-950 and Perc15 specifications here> Nancy Obuchowski comments here.
+Repeated measurements of a subject using different software vendors for measurement of RA-950 and Perc15 shall be less than 2.6% and 3.9HU, respectively (Appendix F: Tables 1). <RA-950 and Perc15 specifications here> Nancy Obuchowski comments here.

 5. Conformance